codee-com/open-catalog/Checks/PWR049/README.md

 which iteration of the loop it is going to be true.
 Nevertheless, it is evaluated in each iteration of the loop.

-Moving the iterator-dependent condition outside of the loop will result in fewer instructions executed in the loop.
+Moving the iterator-dependent condition outside the loop will result in fewer instructions executed in the loop.
 This transformation can occasionally enable vectorization, and for the loops that are already vectorized, it can increase vectorization efficiency.

 > [!NOTE]
-> Moving an iterator-dependent condition outside of the loop is a creative
+> Moving an iterator-dependent condition outside the loop is a creative
 > process.
 Depending on the type of condition, it can involve loop peeling,
 > [loop fission](../../Glossary/Loop-fission.md) or loop unrolling.